Heuristics for multi-stage quantum walks to find Ising ground states: New Energy Spread heuristic

 The integral here can be rewritten as an asymptotic expansion using integration by parts as follows,

-If $p$ is of order $k > 0$, then $\frac{p''(x)}{p'(x)^2}$ is of order $-k$, so the integral on the second line is a vanishing proportion of the original integral as $x \rightarrow \infty$.
-Substituting this result into equation \eqref{extreme} shows it is satisfied, and so approximation by a Gumbel distribution is justified.
+If $p$ is of order $k > 0$, then $\frac{p''(x)}{p'(x)^2}$ is of order $-k$, so as $x \rightarrow \infty$ the integral on the second line is less than $x^{-k}$ times the original integral, which is a vanishing proportion.
+Substituting this result into Equation \eqref{extreme} shows it is satisfied, and so approximation by a Gumbel distribution is justified.
 The new heuristic for the spectral radius is therefore to let $f(x)$ be a normal distribution with mean $\braket{\hat{H}_I}$ (which is identically 0 for Ising problems) and variance $\braket{\hat{H}_I^2}$, then to calculate $\mu$ and $\beta$ for the resulting Gumbel distribution and return its mean $\mu + e_m \beta$, where $e_m$ is the Euler$-$Mascheroni constant.

+There are multiple sources of error in this method.
+First, and suspected to be most significant, is the standard deviation of the Gumbel distribution, $\sigma = \frac{\pi}{\sqrt{6}} \beta$.
+Next is the error due to treating the energy levels like a maximum entropy distribution.
+This is difficult to quantify, but the skew and kurtosis can be calculated from Appendix \ref{Stats}, and then used in a Jarque-Bera normality test to see if there is a significant difference.
+This has been done for some random $J$ matrices of different types in \cite{MultistageQW}, with mixed results.
+Despite the skew and excess kurtosis approaching 0 for large problems, they do so slowly enough that the Jarque-Bera test shows significant deviations from normality.
+This is shown in Table \ref{tab:normality_failures}:

+The final source of error is how well the Gumbel distribution describes the extreme values for finite N. For smaller N it is possible to calculate the exact extreme value distribution.
+Let $F(x)$ be the CDF of the distribution of energy levels, and let $X_1, X_2, ..., X_N$ be N samples from it.
+Then

+is the exact CDF for the extreme value.
+Table \ref{tab:kl_values} shows the KL divergence between the Gumbel distribution and the true extreme value distribution for some values of $n$, showing that the difference is minimal and drops off exponentially.